Notes on Light: Reception

 Jeremy Eichler of The Boston Globe, reviewing the world premiere writes: "At work from the start is Saariaho's sensitive ear and highly individual feel for orchestral color, later enhanced by bright splashes of percussion. ...
 The solo cello, often in stratospheric registers, volleys passionately with the orchestra.
-Saariaho uses many of her signature extended techniques, including notes purposefully crushed with the bow until they resemble noise."Anthony Tomassini of The New York Times writes about a New York performance: "Though the work is ominous and searching over all, there are strongly contrasting sections, as in the second movement, which erupts into spiraling orchestra riffs and fitful cello outbursts.
+Saariaho uses many of her signature extended techniques, including notes purposefully crushed with the bow until they resemble noise."
+Anthony Tommasini of The New York Times writes about a New York performance: "Though the work is ominous and searching over all, there are strongly contrasting sections, as in the second movement, which erupts into spiraling orchestra riffs and fitful cello outbursts.
 As always in a Saariaho score, color is primary...", Jochem Valkenburg of NRC Handelsblad in Amsterdam writes about a performance with the Royal Concertgebouw Orchestra: "Saariaho is a wizard with sounds - within three notes, she places the listener in a magical glittering world of sound...
 These "erratic" tones are characteristic of the piece, and of Saariaho's work in general: not one note is simple - they slide away stretching or volatilising into harmonics."

 Reviewing a recording of Notes on Light with Saariaho's Orion, Tim Ashley of The Guardian modestly praised the pieces as "securely done, though both are soft-centred works that throb and thrum appealingly, but lack the underlying toughness of Saariaho's best music."
 David Fanning of Gramophone similarly opined that it "feels just a fraction long for its material".